 THE LITTLE COB THAT COULD.

-Meet the members of The Adventures of Huckleberry Pie
+Meet the real life characters of The Adventures of Huckleberry Pie

 The one and only HP pony.
 He is the inspiration behind this page, and as well as helping me achieve my goals he is now helping others find the motivation to achieve theirs.
 Here's his story!

 I don't know much about his beginnings, and despite trying to do some history hunting, my leads have all led to dead ends.
 What I do know though is that he was plucked out of a field of unbroken youngsters on the hills in Cumbria, and began his training with the lovely Pigney family.
 In June 2014 I came across an advert online and it was the only one I kept going back to for a look.
 I decided to heck with it, I was going to contact the owner......but......He was sold!!
 Ooohhh no!

 I asked if anything changed could they let me know and a week later I had a message to say he was back on the market.
 One problem though, I was working in Dubai at the time.
 I eventually managed to persuade the owner to let me put a deposit on him and keep him till I returned.
 I landed early morning and by lunchtime he was in our trailer and on his way home.
 Then as they say......the rest is history!

 I developed my obsession for horses at a young age.
 As my parents couldn't afford regular riding lessons, I instead spent every waking moment volunteering at the local riding school, and if I wasn't running round ponies on the lead rein for lessons, I was mucking out stables or cleaning tack......anything horsey I could get my hands on.